swaponkantidas/swaponkantidas.github.io/README.md

 # Portfolio of Swapon Kanti Das

 Welcome to my portfolio!
-This project showcases my skills and experiences as a professional in instructional design, learning and development, web development, and data analysis.
+This project showcases my skills and experiences as a professional in instructional design, web development, and data analysis.

 ## About This Portfolio